orsonteodoro/gcf2/README.md

 The following is required if using systemwide CFI at and before Jan 6, 2022.

-Update: In Jan 23, 2023, x11-libs/libva should be re-emerged since scan-cfied-broken-binaries will not detect __ubsan_handle_cfi_check_fail_abort missing symbol but stall with vainfo instead.
+Update: In Jan 23, 2022, x11-libs/libva should be re-emerged since scan-cfied-broken-binaries will not detect __ubsan_handle_cfi_check_fail_abort missing symbol but stall with vainfo instead.

+Update: In Jan 24, 2022, app-text/libpaper should be re-emerged with the same problems as above.

 This requires bashrc be updated to commit `ed89cbf` or newer before emerging the list below.